Thai Mango Sticky Rice Recipe | ข้าวเหนียวมะม่วง

 - Let the rice cook for about 20 minutes or so, until it's sticking together and cooked through.
 I like to taste it to see if it's reached the soft, sticky texture.

-- Place the 1/3 coconut milk, 3 teaspoons of sugar and 1/4 teaspoon salt in another small pot on medium low and cook until the sugar is dissolved.
+- Place the coconut milk, sugar and salt in a small pot, and bring to a boil, stirring until the sugar is dissolved.

 - Once the rice is cooked, place it in a bowl or dish of your choice.

-- Pour the larger quantity of coconut sauce into your sticky rice and stir.
-You will see the rice start to absorb it.
-Put a cloth over the top and let it rest for about 30 minutes to let the rice absorb the sauce.
+- Put a cloth over the top of the rice, and let it rest for about 30 minutes to let the rice absorb the coconut sauce.

-- Place the sticky rice, and mango on a plate and add the coconut topping to your heart's delight.
+- Place the sticky rice, and mango on a plate and add the leftover coconut sauce to your heart's delight.

 The only rice you can use to make Thai sticky rice is called Thai sweet rice or glutinous rice.
 If you use normal rice it wont be sticky.